The Benefits of Using Lukewarm Water Over Hot Water

 But now, let’s begin.
 We’ll start off by actually defining the term “lukewarm”, and then move on.

-Lukewarm is simply a way to describe the temperature of water.
-It certainly won’t be hot, but it also shouldn’t feel too cold.
+Lukewarm is simply a way to describe the temperature of water that isn’t too hot, but it also shouldn’t feel too cold.
 Instead, it’s almost halfway between the two.
 In fact, the term really isn’t scientific at all, but instead used to describe the most ‘comfortable’ temperature for humans to be in.

 But how did we decide on this temperature?
 Well, if you hold your hand in this temperature, it certainly won’t feel hot or cold, but it will just feel similar to your own body temperature, maybe just that little bit warmer.
 If it feels colder than your hand, however, it’s not lukewarm.